mouseless/baked/docs/features/core.md

 # Core

-This feature registers `TimeProvider.System` to services.
+This feature registers `TimeProvider.System` to services and adds file providers for given entry assembly.

 Add this feature using `AddCore()` extension;